rrijal1/epp_final_project/README.md

 The projects follows closely :

-- [project_template](https://econ-project-templates.readthedocs.io/en/stable/index.html) - For the template, which was curated by Prof. Hans-Martin von Gaudecker.
+- [Project Template](https://econ-project-templates.readthedocs.io/en/stable/index.html) - For the template, which was curated by Prof. Hans-Martin von Gaudecker.
+- [Angrist Et Al.](https://www.tandfonline.com/doi/abs/10.1080/07350015.2016.1204919) - For reference purposes only.